 Students who expect to receive a certificate must complete and submit an Application to Graduate with a Certificate Form.
 Please note that this form is to be submitted to the academic unit that offers the certificate.

-Once your eligibilty to graduate has been confirmed for February, your status will be reflected on your transcript.
-You will be able to pick up your diploma starting February 29, 2016 from the Bennett Centre for Student Services, Registrarial Services, or have it requested to be sent to you.
+If you applied to the February convocation in absentia, then once your eligibility to graduate has been confirmed for February, your status will be reflected on your transcript.
+You will be able to pick up your diploma starting March 1, 2016 from the Registrarial Services office in the Bennett Centre for Student Services, or request that it be sent to you.
 Your name will appear on YU Verify as having convocated in February.

-Since there is no February ceremony, you will be invited to the June convocation ceremony, and your name will appear in the June convocation program.
+Because there is no February ceremony, you will be invited to the June convocation ceremony and your name will appear in the June convocation program.
+You will receive and invitation to RSVP to the June ceremony approximately four to six weeks before the June convocation.